BEST PRODUCTION FOR YOUNG PEOPLE 13+

-Created against the background of Brexit, What Once Was Ours has been developed in consultation with young people across the country and uses their direct words and opinions to explore how politics and national values impact on the complex lives of one family.
+Created against the background of Brexit, What Once Was Ours has been developed through direct contact with young people across the country and uses their words and opinions to explore how politics and national values impact on the complex lives of one family.

 Beautiful imagery, striking original music and immersive design combine to create this powerful new production for young people, which asks why we’ve become so fearful of anyone who is different from us.

 Nominated for an Off West End Award for Best Production for Young People, What Once Was Ours is a Zest Theatre and Half Moon co-production: an exciting collaboration by two of the UK’s leading companies creating work for young people.

 Suitable for ages 12+

 Making the Show

 What Once Was Ours is a show about difference and the common ground that could unite us.

 Have a read of these blogs to find out more about the process and what we discovered: